Shergotty/create_py_venv_public/README.md

     ![](instructions\open_terminal.gif)
     ![](https://github.com/Shergotty/create_py_venv_public/blob/main/instructions/open_terminal.gif)

-If Python is not installed, Python version 3.10.7 will be downloaded ([Python](https://www.python.org/downloads/)) and the installer will be executed.
-Please install Python in order to setup the virtual environment and make sure you add your python installation folder to PATH (Checkbox at the end of installation).
-IF Python has to be installed, reboot your system in order to write your new systemvariable to your registry.

 ### run [`setup.ps1`](setup.ps1)

 ```{ps}
 .\setup.ps1
 ```

+If Python is not installed, [Python](https://www.python.org/downloads/) version 3.10.7 will be downloaded and the installer will be executed.
+Please install Python in order to setup the virtual environment.
+If Python has to be installed, reboot your system in order to write your new systemvariable to your registry.

 ![](instructions\install_requirements.gif)
 ![](https://github.com/Shergotty/create_py_venv_public/blob/main/instructions/install_requirements.gif)